 The Internet monitoring section is the one that’d interest a lot of parents especially since, as I mentioned, a lot of kids are now exposed to adult content.
 This section allows you to track email, browsers, browser history, and more.

 With this section, I was able to view screenshots of the browsers on my target phone.
 Cocospy covers a wide range of browsers, 46 to be exact.
 This covers default browsers as well as downloadable browsers.
 I love that the list is extensive as I was able to track even uncommon mobile browsers.

 - Google Chrome

 The email tracking feature allowed me to view the emails sent and received on the target phone.
 It covered a wide range of apps too including:

 - Samsung Email

-Funny enough, I’d have thought that many kids don’t use email often but came across this article by KIDSLOX that shared that email is still popular amongst kids.
+Funny enough, I’d have thought that many kids don’t use email often but after asking the kids I know, it is not the case!

 With this feature, I was able to see the title of the website, the URL, when it was last visited, and how many times it was visited.
 I was also able to block the website which is a must for any parent.

 In addition to viewing the browser history on the target device, the Cocospy app also enabled me to view the browser bookmarks on the target device.
 The browser history is more important in my experience, as many kids don’t tend to bookmark websites, but it’s still a good feature to have.

 With this feature, I could view which Wi-Fi networks the target phone has connected to.
 Cocospy also showed me location data so I could view the address of the network.
 I think of this as an alternative to location tracking and it can also work in the case of an emergency such as seeing the last place someone connected to the WiFi.